 Much discussion centered on concerns about the licensing and training of drivers, especially amid pending federal entry-level driver training rules that are set to go into effect next February.
 Related comments spoke to the use of alternative allowable vehicles that require drivers only have a passenger endorsement, but not a school bus endorsement.

 Another session facilitated by Cathy Staggs, a special needs transportation consultant, former school district director of transportation director and a trainer with the Alabama State Department of Education, discussed the risks of transporting students with disabilities when driver and attendant training does not account for those students’ particular needs.

-The panelists were Dana Acock, director of transportation for Grand Prairie ISD in Texas; Dayle Cantrall, a special education program administrator and transportation liaison for San Juan Unified School District in California; and Caleb Williams, the assistant director of transportation for College Station ISD in Texas.
+The panelists were Dana Acock, director of transportation for Grand Prairie ISD in Texas; Dayle Cantrall, a special education program administrator and transportation liaison for San Juan Unified School District in Southern California; and Caleb Williams, the assistant director of transportation for College Station ISD in Texas.
 They reviewed establishing and utilizing a culture of training, staff ingenuity and a sincere desire to do what’s best for the student.
 The goal is adjusting on the fly, to solve or identify the best possible solution available to an issue or challenge and overcome staff indecision.